Altier-Tech/echo-tunes/README.md

 7. Say "Next Song" to play the next song
 8. Say "Previous Song" to play the previous song
 9. Say "Play Song <Song Name>" to search for a song
+10. Say "Volume Up" to increase the volume
+11. Say "Volume Down" to decrease the volume
 10. Say "Exit" to close the application

 ## Contributing